 Visit the San Antonio River Walk

 It might have the reputation of being a tourist hot spot, but the San Antonio River Walk offers so much more!
 Stay at Hotel Havana or Westin Hotel for a relaxing staycation in Downtown San Antonio.
-Check out the River Boat Tours or Go Rio Cruises for beautiful views of the river.
-Order a bottle of wine and settle in for a romantic date night at Bella on the River, or share dinner with the kids in a tropical atmosphere at Rainforest Cafe.
+Check out the river boat tours from Go Rio Cruises for beautiful views of the river through a narrated cruise or a river shuttle.
+Enjoy table-side chips and guacamole and a prickly pear margarita when you visit Boudro’s Texas Bistro on the Riverwalk.
+Share dinner with the kids in a tropical atmosphere at Rainforest Cafe.
 Explore La Villita Historic Arts Village, where you can find live music and cultural festivals throughout the year.
-Or visit Hemisfair Park to walk through the gardens, see the Tower of the Americas, or catch a family-friendly show at The Magic Theatre.
+Or visit Hemisfair Park to walk through the gardens, see the Tower of the Americas, or catch a family-friendly show at The Magik Theatre.

 Try the Local Cuisine

 Ready to try some of the best food in San Antonio?
-Chow down on some breakfast tacos at Taco Taco Café, or devour delicious breakfast staples at Pancake Joe’s.
-Looking to satisfy that sweet tooth?
-Head over to Bakery Lorraine for macarons or Lick for a cold chocolate scoop.
-Want incredible Mexican food?
-Try Jacala and The Original Blanco Cafe for some authentic mainstays.
+Chow down on some breakfast tacos at Taco Taco Café.
+Devour delicious breakfast staples at Pancake Joe’s like their Pineapple Upside Down Pancakes.
+Stop by Bakery Lorraine for macarons or Lick for a cold chocolate scoop.
+Try authentic mainstays like Enchiladas Verde, Chicken Flautas, or Spicy Chicken Mole at Jacala.
+Get your fill of chips and dip and Carne Guisada Tacos at The Original Blanco Cafe.
 Interested in something more unique?
-Check out Francis Bogside, an Irish pub with craft cocktails and an Irish-Texan menu, or the Bottling Department, a trendy food hall featuring local vendors that serve everything from ramen to donuts!
+Check out Francis Bogside, an Irish pub with craft cocktails and an Irish-Texan menu.
+Or head over to the Bottling Department at Pearl, a trendy food hall located in the historic district of San Antonio that features local vendors serving everything from ramen to macarons!

 Party at Fiesta San Antonio